Lachlan Murdoch: Return to News Corp (2014)

-In March 2014, Murdoch was appointed as non-executive co-chairman of News Corp. and 21st Century Fox Inc. in a move that was seen as succession planning for the media empire.
-Murdoch stood aside as chairman and a Director of Ten Network Holdings.
-In June 2015 he was named as Executive Chairman of 21st Century Fox.
+In March 2014, Murdoch was appointed as non-executive co-chairman of News Corp and 21st Century Fox (one of two companies formed in June 2013 from the old News Corp) in a move that was seen as succession planning for the media empire.
+This was in the wake of the phone hacking scandal in the UK and his father's divorce from Wendi Deng.

+Murdoch stood aside as chairman and a director of Ten Network Holdings at this time.

+In June 2015 he was named as executive chairman of 21st Century Fox.

-After Fox was acquired by Disney in March 2019, Murdoch was named as the chairman and CEO of the Fox Corporation.
+After 21st Century Fox was acquired by Disney in March 2019, Murdoch was named as the chairman and CEO of the Fox Corporation, and was named by his father as heir to his business interests.
+His father was still hoping "to continue an active role in the company".
+President Donald Trump met him in 2019.